kristapsdz/oconfigure/README.md

 5. compile compats.o with your sources and link with it

-It allows easy porting to Linux (glibc and musl), FreeBSD, NetBSD, Mac OS X, SunOS (Solaris 11), and OmniOS (illumos).
+It allows easy porting to Linux (glibc and musl), FreeBSD, NetBSD, Mac OS X, and OmniOS (illumos).
+SunOS (Solaris 11) is partially working.
+These systems all have their support enforced by GitHub CI actions.
 Other systems may also be supported: please let us know if they are.

 See [versions.md](versions.md) for version information.